Skip to content

 • ETFs are structural, not cyclical.
 BlackRock and Fidelity's products will not disappear.
 Institutional demand enters 2028 from a much larger base.

 • Miner consolidation is effectively complete.
-The shakeout accelerated by 2024 leaves fewer weak hands.
+The 2024 shakeout left fewer weak hands.
 By 2028, a smaller number of large-scale operations dominate.

-• Transaction fees must eventually carry more weight.
+• Transaction fees have to carry more weight.
 At 1.5625 BTC per block, the subsidy is a fraction of Bitcoin's early years.
-The Runes launch at block 840,000 briefly illustrated what a fee-dominant future could look like.
+The Runes launch at block 840,000 already hinted at what a fee-dominant future looks like.

-The 2028 halving will also occur against a backdrop of much clearer global Bitcoin regulation, and an institutional landscape significantly more developed than what existed when the ETF launched.
+2028 also arrives against a backdrop of clearer global Bitcoin regulation, and an institutional landscape much more developed than what existed when the ETF launched.

 What the 2024 Halving Proved

-Two years on, the 2024 halving has a clear lesson.
+Two years on, the 2024 halving leaves you with one lesson.
 Bitcoin's monetary policy is not theoretical.
-It is a functioning, self-executing system that has now survived four supply reductions without exception or override.
+It is a working, self-executing system that has now survived four supply reductions without exception or override.

 The reward halved.
 Miners adapted.
-The network continued.
+The network kept going.
 Hash rate grew.
-Bitcoin's first supply reduction in the institutional era demonstrated something prior cycles never could.
-Even with $68B+ in ETF demand colliding with reduced issuance, the protocol stayed indifferent.
-It runs regardless.
+Bitcoin's first supply reduction in the institutional era showed something prior cycles never could.
+Even with $68B+ in ETF demand crashing into reduced issuance, the protocol stayed indifferent.
+It runs no matter what.

 This post is a market retrospective and a positioning framework, not investment advice.
 Past halving cycles do not predict future Bitcoin price action.
 Hash rate, difficulty, ETF flows and miner economics change daily.
 Verify every figure against the cited primary sources before acting on them.
 Talk to a FINMA-registered advisor or Swiss-licensed Steuerberater before deploying material capital.

 Thinking about holding Bitcoin in Switzerland?
-Understand the tax implications first, read our guide on Bitcoin and Swiss taxes.
+Read Bitcoin and Swiss taxes before you decide on size.

 Sources: